 Large Office Space in Cedar Park

-The Artisan at James Avery Plaza is expected to deliver in 2Q 2021.
-The building will be home to James Avery’s second headquarters and will have 16,084 sf of space available for lease upon delivery.
-The building will be located at 6300 183A Toll Road, close to many popular restaurants and retail.
+The Artisan at James Avery Plaza is home to James Avery’s second headquarters and has a total of 16,084 sf of space.
+The building is located at 6300 183A Toll Road, close to many popular restaurants and retail.

 Cross Creek Landing, a 63,000-sf office development, is proposed along Whitestone Boulevard just east of US-183A.